 In branding or identity-driven spaces, preserved moss logos or feature panels should be planned as discrete modules that can be removed or updated with minimal disruption.

-Preserved moss has limited but useful acoustic properties.
-When mounted over sound-absorptive backings, such as felt or porous composites, it can assist with mid- to high-frequency sound dampening.
+Preserved and artificial moss have limited but useful acoustic properties.
+When mounted over sound-absorptive backings, such as felt or porous composites, they can assist with mid- to high-frequency sound dampening.
 These installations are often applied in open-plan offices, corridors, or conference rooms.

 Integrated moss systems designed for acoustic support may be reviewed in Soundcore® systems, which combine material layers for both absorption and visual appeal.